For all media inquiries, please contact Amy Skinner, ECS Director of Communications, 303-299-3609 or email@example.com.

-Emily Workman serves as an Associate Policy Analyst for the Information Clearinghouse.
-She tracks, analyzes, and produces policy reports on a variety of education issues, with a primary focus on early childhood education, teacher issues, and the Common Core State Standards.
-In addition, Workman is the ECS staff liaison for the Legislative Education Staff Network (LESN) which serves to strengthen the capabilities of legislative education staff to support legislative institutions and individual legislators in developing state laws and policy which support student success.
+Emily Workman serves as a policy analyst for the Information Clearinghouse.
+She tracks, analyzes and produces policy reports on a variety of education issues, with a primary focus on early childhood education, teacher issues and the Common Core State Standards.
+In addition, Emily is the ECS staff liaison for the Legislative Education Staff Network (LESN), which serves to strengthen the capabilities of legislative education staff to support legislative institutions and individual legislators in developing state laws and policy that support student success.
 Prior to joining ECS, she spent time volunteering and teaching in Kenya and Thailand.
-Emily holds a Bachelor of Arts degree in Psychology and Business from Duke University as well as a Masters of International and Comparative Social Policy from the University of York in England.
+Emily holds a bachelor's degree in psychology and business from Duke University as well as a master's degree in international and comparative social policy from the University of York in England.

 Paul Baumann Director

-Paul Baumann is Director of ECS’ National Center for Learning and Citizenship.
-Paul earned his Ph.D. in Education Policy from the University of Maryland (UMD)–College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
+Paul Baumann is director of ECS’ National Center for Learning and Civic Engagement.
+He earned his Ph.D. in education policy from the University of Maryland (UMD)–College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
 Prior to attending UMD, Paul taught vocal music for 10 years at a private high school in suburban Maryland and in the District of Columbia Public Schools.
-He was elected to two terms on the Board of Directors of the Organization of American Kodály Educators, a national professional association of music educators, and served as its Secretary from 2002-07.
+He was elected to two terms on the board of directors of the Organization of American Kodály Educators, a national professional association of music educators, and served as its secretary from 2002-07.

-Lisa Guilfoile, ECS Project Leader, received a B.S. in Education from Illinois State University in May of 1983 and spent the next nine years teaching and coaching in central Illinois.
+Lisa Guilfoile received a bachelor's degre in education from Illinois State University in May 1983 and spent the next nine years teaching and coaching in central Illinois.
 From 2002-04, she served as a volunteer in the U.S. Peace Corps, working with subsistence farmers in sub-Saharan Africa and promoting HIV/AIDS prevention education.
-Most recently, she worked for three years in the Littleton Public School system, Colorado as a paraprofessional for Transition Services—a Life Skills-based program for developmentally disadvantaged young adults.
+Most recently, she worked for three years in Littleton Public Schools as a paraprofessional for Transition Services, a Life Skills-based program for developmentally disadvantaged young adults.

 Mary Fulton Policy Analyst

-Mary F. Fulton is a policy analyst in the Information Clearinghouse and has been with ECS since 1990.
-Ms. Fulton is a lead staff member for the organization's No Child Left Behind work, and has overseen the NCLB database and publications, including "ECS Report to the Nation: State Implementation of the No Child Left Behind Act" and "No State Left Behind: The Challenges and Opportunities of ESEA 2001."
-Ms. Fulton has served as a generalist in the Clearinghouse and has tracked, analyzed, and produced policy briefs on a variety of education issues.
+Mary Fulton is a policy analyst in the Information Clearinghouse and has been with ECS since 1990.
+Mary is a lead staff member for the organization's No Child Left Behind work and has overseen the NCLB database and publications, including "ECS Report to the Nation: State Implementation of the No Child Left Behind Act" and "No State Left Behind: The Challenges and Opportunities of ESEA 2001."
+She has served as a generalist in the Clearinghouse and has tracked, analyzed and produced policy briefs on a variety of education issues.
 She also is responsible for ECS' e-Clips service that delivers relevant news articles to constituents on a daily basis.
-Throughout the 1990s, Ms. Fulton served as the organization's school finance expert, and provided technical assistance and testimony to policymakers regarding their education funding systems.
+Throughout the 1990s, Mary served as the organization's school finance expert, providing technical assistance and testimony to policymakers regarding their education funding systems.